RISKS & SIDE EFFECTS

 - weakened immune system and increased chance of getting infections (immunosuppression)

 - sudden breathing problems immediately after inhaling your medicine.
-If you have sudden breathing problems immediately after inhaling your medicine, stop taking BREO and call your healthcare provider right away.
+If you have sudden breathing problems immediately after inhaling your medicine, stop taking BREO and call your HCP right away.

 - swelling of your face, mouth, and tongue